Slopes of $F$-isocrystals over abelian varieties: Introduction

-\begin{theo}[Theorem \ref{fini:t}] If $k$ is a finite field, every $\iota$-pure $F$-isocrystal over $A$ becomes constant after passing to a finite étale cover. \end{theo} Theorem \ref{i-main:t} and Theorem \ref{i-fini:t} extend \cite[Thm.~3.7]{TsuNP} and they agree with the general expectation that families of smooth projective varieties parametrised by abelian varieties have “small monodromy”.
-To prove them we use the theory of \textit{monodromy groups of convergent isocrystals}.
+\begin{theo}[Theorem \ref{main:t}] Let $A$ be an abelian variety over a perfect field $k$ of positive characteristic $p$.
+Every $F$-isocrystal over $A$ has constant slopes\footnote{We say that an $F$-isocrystal $(\calM,\Phi_\calM)$ over a variety $X$ has \textit{constant slopes} if for every closed point $i:x\hookrightarrow X$, the multiset of slopes of $(i^*\calM,i^*\Phi_\calM)$ does not depend on $x$.}. \end{theo} Theorem \ref{i-main:t} extends \cite[Thm.~3.7]{TsuNP} and agree with the general expectation that families of smooth projective varieties parametrised by abelian varieties have “small monodromy”, as explained in [\textit{ibid.}].
+To prove it we use the theory of \textit{monodromy groups of convergent isocrystals}.
 This was firstly introduced by Crew in \cite{Cre92} and further studied in \cite{Pal15}, \cite{LP17}, \cite{AD18}, \cite{D'Ad20a}, and \cite{D'Ad20b}.
 Using this theory, it is possible to prove that the category of convergent isocrystals over $A$, denoted by $\Isoc(A)$, has a rather simple structure.
-The key point is that the monodromy groups in this case are commutative by next proposition.
+More precisely, we prove the following result.

 \begin{prop}[Proposition \ref{comm-fund-group:p}] Let $\Isoc(A)$ be the Tannakian category of convergent isocrystals over $A$.
 The Tannaka group of $\Isoc(A)$ with respect to any fibre functor is commutative. \end{prop}